 It’s common for anti-abortion advocates to argue that eliminating abortion protects the lives of children.
 But without increases in their welfare spending, many states set to revoke abortion rights will create harmful conditions for children, limiting their access to necessities like food, and the opportunities created by education.

 And that puts the real motivations of the anti-abortion crusade in doubt.

 “It is conventional to assume that states restrict women’s access to abortion out of an interest in protecting new life,” Siegel points out in her 2018 law review.
 “If this is in fact the concern that animates abortion restrictions, these values ought to guide policies outside as well as inside the abortion context.”

 If states want to protect young lives, Siegel notes, they could have enacted policies such as family leave or could even expand contraception access, limiting the number of abortions without also limiting a person’s reproductive choices.

 But that’s not what these states do.
 Instead, they restrict abortion access and limit the public assistance available to new parents and babies.
 In an amicus brief for Dobbs v.
-Jackson Women’s Health Organization, the Mississippi case that now threatens Roe v.
+Jackson Women’s Health Organization, the Mississippi case that has now overturned Roe v.
 Woe, Siegel and her co-authors Serena Mayeri and Melissa Murray argue states’ legal arguments in favor of their abortion bans should only hold weight if they are willing to support a child who is born out of an unwanted pregnancy that can’t be terminated: